browserup/docs/en/load/browserup-comparison.md

     You maintain a set of scripts in these other tools that tell Jmeter or LoadRunner what API calls to make.

 ### with BrowserUp, your load test can be:
-  -Your own REST client library making the calls
+* Your own REST client library making the calls
-  -Your own PostMan collection making the calls
+* Your own PostMan collection making the calls

-You just keep the same stuff you are using up-to-date, and your load test maintenance is free.
+Keep the same stuff you are using up-to-date, and your load test maintenance is free.